siyandaMaphitha/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script 2-path Add /action to the PATH. /action
-The script 3-path counts the number of directories in the path The script 4-global_variables lists environment variables
+The script 3-path counts the number of directories in the path The script 4-global_variables lists environment variables The script 5-local_variables lists all local variables and environment variables, and functions.